 Today, they have all the modern equipment and facilities to manufacture anything - but they didn't have all that stuff when they started manufacturing exports.

+There was a great deal of co-operation amongst their businesses.
 They would assist each other because they all had the same objective - to manufacture products for export.

 They also knew that they couldn't get orders unless they could make sample prototypes.
 If one business helped another to make a prototype, they would receive some sort of exchange in return - a referral, materials, orders , or some other consideration.